Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: -categories A-infinity-categories

 \section{\texorpdfstring{$A_{\infty}$-categories}{A-infinity-categories}}

 In this section, we recall the notion of (cyclic) $A_{\infty}$-categories and (cyclic) $A_{\infty}$-morphisms as well as the definition of the natural bilinear form associated to a graded quiver.
 We also introduce a bilinear form on categories of the form $\MA\oplus\MB^*$ where $\MA$ and $\MB$ are graded quivers related by a morphism $\MA\rightarrow\MB$.
-We refer the reader to \cite{seidel} for the definitions of modules and bimodules over a category. \begin{definition} Given a graded quiver $\MA$ with set of objects $\MO$, we define the graded vector space